tomukmatthews/k8s-deployment-example/README.md

 # k8s local deployment example

 In this tutorial, we will be deploying a simple FastAPI app with an endpoint that calculates the entropy of a list of numbers to a local Kubernetes cluster.
-The goal is to help you understand how to deploy a containerized application on a local Kubernetes cluster, see [Kubernetes Key Concepts](###kubernetes-key-concepts) for a primer on Kubernetes concepts.
+The goal is to help you understand how to deploy a containerized application on a local Kubernetes cluster, see Kubernetes Key Concepts section in the Appendix for a primer on Kubernetes concepts.

 ### Caveats:
 - This is a very simple getting started type example, it's not production ready.
 This is a local deployment, so it's not really a cluster, but it's a good way to get started with Kubernetes.